-SUNFISH SPECIES (REDEAR SUNFISH)
+SUNFISH SPECIES (BASED ON REDEAR SUNFISH)

 OEHHA groups sunfish species due to a known ability to hybridize (Avise and Smith, 1974) and extensive dietary overlap (Kirby, 1982), which suggests a similar contaminant uptake.
-OEHHA has evaluated mercury concentrations in sunfish species in many water bodies in California and has found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
+OEHHA has evaluated mercury concentrations in sunfish species from many water bodies in California and has found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
 Selenium concentrations in sunfish species in this region of California are generally similar within the same water body.
 Therefore, OEHHA extends the consumption advice for Redear Sunfish to other sunfish species, including Bluegill, Green Sunfish, and Pumpkinseed.

-The mean mercury and selenium concentrations in Redear Sunfish from Sunbeam Lake were 17 ppb and 1,520 ppb, respectively.
-Based on the concentration of selenium, OEHHA recommends a maximum of four servings a week of sunfish species for both the sensitive and general populations.
+The mean mercury and selenium concentrations in Redear Sunfish from Gene Wash Reservoir were 20 and 2,165 ppb, respectively.
+Based on selenium, OEHHA recommends a maximum of three servings per week of sunfish species for both the sensitive and general populations.